DSE-MSU/DeepRobust/docs/graph/pyg.rst

 Working on PyTorch Geometric Models
 -----------
 In this subsection, we provide examples for using GNNs based on PyTorch Geometric.
-Spefically, we use GAT :class:`deeprobust.graph.GAT` and ChebNet :class:`deeprobust.graph.ChebNet` to further illustrate.
+Spefically, we use GAT :class:`deeprobust.graph.defense.GAT` and ChebNet :class:`deeprobust.graph.defense.ChebNet` to further illustrate (while :class:`deeprobust.graph.defense.SGC` is also available in this library).
 Basically, we can first convert the DeepRobust data to PyTorch Geometric data and then train Pyg models.